Interns

 Mitali Chaudhari

-My name is Mitali Chaudhari and I am a sophomore at Sunset High School in Portland, Oregon.
+My name is Mitali Chaudhari and I am a BS/MD candidate at University of South Florida.
 In my free time, I enjoy playing soccer, doing bharatanatyam classical dance, and playing the piano.
 I have always been passionate about science and wanted to pursue a career in that field for as long as I can remember.
 I have been involved in several activities, including lego robotics, HOSA, science olympiad, and science fairs, which have helped me diversify my knowledge in STEM.
-As a current high school student, I am looking forward to interning at Raber Labs to enhance my knowledge on biomedical research.
+I am looking forward to interning at Raber Labs to enhance my knowledge on biomedical research.
 This experience provides me with valuable insight on modern research applications to solve real-world problems.
 I am truly grateful for this opportunity.

 Mauhia Kimata